 Doing the research required for the content topics for the site, maybe another 1 hour or so.

 Each blog post I’ve written so far (shown in red in the screenshot above), has taken about 30 minutes to 1 hour each, so maybe a total of 4 additional hours.

 Total Hours = 6 hours.

-I could stop with the blog posts I’ve already written and just work on building backlinks, but I really want to go hardcore in this niche which is why you’re seeing a lot more than 4 or 5 blog posts, and why some of them aren’t totally related to the training aspect of this industry.
+I could stop with the blog posts I’ve already written and just work on building backlinks, but I really want to go hardcore in this niche which is why you’re seeing a lot more than four or five blog posts, and why some of them aren’t totally related to the training aspect of this industry.
 I want the site to look natural (which it will be), because that’s what works best.

 Total Cost = $6.95.

 Anyways, this post is rather long, so I’ll finish up and get back to work.
 Remember, it’s all about working hard now, so you can reap the benefits later.